chepo92/RRestwiki/Signal-Quality-Assessment.md

 SQIs are used in _RRest_ to determine the quality of ECG and PPG signals.
 The quality of each window is deemed to be either high or low.
-Any windows deemed to be of low quality are excluded from the statistical analyses.
+Any windows deemed to be of low quality are excluded from the statistical analyses, ensuring that conclusions are only based on high quality signal segments.